jwkidd3/terraform_exercise/README.md

 are not addressable on the internet.
 Modify the VPC to meet this requirement, the private subnets should still have egress internet connectivity.

-5. In order to provide a consistent environment on the teams CI server and each engineer's workstation we've decided it would make sense to run terraform in Docker.
+BONUS: In order to provide a consistent environment on the teams CI server and each engineer's workstation we've decided it would make sense to run terraform in Docker.
 Create a Dockerfile and a wrapper script that will enable this.
 THe script should be callable with the same arguments as the terraform cli tool, i.e. init/plan/apply etc